CIRD10115 - Intangible assets: introduction: link with accountancy

 The corporate intangible assets regime links the tax treatment to that applied in the accounts of the company in question.
 As a result, the tax treatment should reflect more closely the commercial realities of the situation, and so help avoid the distortion of commercial decisions by tax considerations.

 However, there is not necessarily a straight read across from the entries in the profit and loss account to the tax computation.
-In broad terms intangible assets that were held by a company prior to 1 April 2002 generally remain outside the regime, and so accounting entries relating to these assets are not followed for corporation tax.
-In addition, adjustments are necessary where, for example, reinvestment relief has reduced the tax written down value of assets within the CTA09 rules.
+Adjustments may be necessary where, for example, reinvestment relief has reduced the tax written down value of assets within the CTA09 rules or where the cost recognised for accounting purposes is subject to a valuation adjustment.

 From 3 December 2014 goodwill transactions are also subject to different rules (see CIRD44000 onwards).